So you’re looking for some spectacular city views and you’ve done Kings Park to death – where to next?

 From there it’s a fantastic, winding one way trip down to Ridge Hill Rd, where you’re now right in the thick of exploring the Kalamunda Hills.

 Drive baby!
-But take it slow – the one-way road has a speed limit of 40km/hr for a reason, so take it easy and enjoy the view.
+But take it slow – the one-way road has a slow speed limit for a reason, so take it easy and enjoy the view.
 Along the way down there are several areas for you to pull over and enjoy the view properly, just be careful of other traffic making its way down, along with cyclists and walkers.

 Speaking of, you can walk down the road, just be mindful of how narrow it is and the traffic coming behind you.
 Walking enables you to veer of onto a number of different sidebars, including the Kalamunda Railway Heritage Trail and Stathams Quarry – a popular rock climbing site.

-Be a hoon.
+Be a hoon!
 The slow speed limit is there for a reason, and not only is hooning down the hill annoying for everyone else, it’s dangerous!

 Head for the hills around sunset for views that might even outdo sunsets over the ocean…Might!
 And if the conditions are right you’ll get some incredible starry night skies too.